ChangLabSNU/VaxPress/docs/source/running_with_lineardesign.rst

         :height: 350px
         :alt: initial mutation rate 0.1
         :align: center
-    When initial mutation rate is set as a default value (0.1), survivor sequence largely remains unchanged for initial several hundred iterations, until the mutation rate is sufficiently decreased by winddown.
+    When initial mutation rate is set as a default value (``0.1``), survivor sequence largely remains unchanged for initial several hundred iterations, until the mutation rate is sufficiently decreased by *winddown*.

     .. image:: _images/mutrate0.01.png
         :width: 500px
         :height: 350px
         :alt: initial mutation rate 0.01
         :align: center
-    When initial mutation rate is adjusted to 0.01, the sequence can escape from initial MFE-optimized sequence earlier to be further optimized based on the given VaxPress evaluation metrics.
+    When initial mutation rate is adjusted to ``0.01``, the sequence can escape from initial MFE-optimized sequence earlier to be further optimized based on the given *VaxPress* evaluation metrics.

 ---------------------------------
 List of all LinearDesign options
 ---------------------------------
 - ``--lineardesign`` LAMBDA

-  Call LinearDesign to initialize the optimization.
-LAMBDA (λ) is a parameter specifying the ratio that MFE and CAI are reflected in the optimization. λ is in (–∞, 0] while λ = 0 means only MFE is considered, and the weight on CAI increases as λ increases.
+  Call LinearDesign to initialize the optimization. ``LAMBDA`` (λ) is a parameter specifying the ratio that MFE and CAI are reflected in the optimization. λ is in (–∞, 0] while λ = 0 means only MFE is considered, and the weight on CAI increases as λ increases.

 - ``--lineardesign-dir`` DIR